xcat2/confluent-docs/docs/collective.md

 # Restoring a missing collective member by repeating the invite process

 At any point, the invite process can be repeated for a member as if it were joining new, and it will replace the stale entry.

+# Limitations

+Note that currently most functions are enabled to be identical across a collective, however /networking and /discovery apis are currently distinct per collective member.
+This means that nodediscover commands and automatic discovery activity must be directly managed on the respective collective member.